We all have it in us to Achieve.

 It can be what our mind conjures up when we sleep; things that can be fanciful or impossible.
 Things that may, or may not, have meaning.

 But a Dream can also be the ones that we have during our waking moments; the things we think about having or achieving.
 The big difference with this type of dream is that they are possible, and achieving them starts with thinking positively.
 Believing that we can and that we will.
 Seeing setbacks not as failures but as opportunities to learn and adjust, and seeing failures as lessons on what to avoid next time and as a challenge to figure out new approaches.

 Children are natural dreamers.
 They spend a lot of time dreaming of what they want to be when they grow up.
 They dream of being the prime minister, the next track star or superman, and, as parents, we often feel unequipped or powerless in helping them achieve, but we have more influence on their successes than we are aware.

 From my own experience, my parents did not have much, but my mother always told me "I did a great job", when I did a good job.
 And, when I did fail, she always reminded me to try again because "I WILL achieve if I keep trying".

 Those simple words of encouragement stayed with me throughout my life.
 They gave me the confidence to aim high and to be unafraid of failing.
 They taught me that failing was just an opportunity to learn how not to do something, or what to avoid on the next attempt.
-Each failure gave me strength and additional knowledge and each success cemented the knowledge that I have in my ability to achieve my goals.
+Each failure gave me strength and additional knowledge and each success cemented the knowledge that I had the ability to achieve.

 My mother's words of encouragement did not require money or wealth, but they bought me more than anything wealth could have bought, had she had it.